nspcc-dev/neofs-node/docs/cli-commands/neofs-cli_session_create-v2.md

 ```
       --address string            Address of wallet account
-      --context stringArray       Context spec (repeatable): containerID:verbs[:objectID1,objectID2,...].
+      --context stringArray       Context spec (repeatable): containerID:verbs.
 Use '0' for wildcard container.
 Contexts and verbs should be sorted.
   -e, --expire-at uint            Expiration time in seconds for token to stay valid
       --final                     Set the final flag in the token, disallowing further delegation
   -h, --help                      help for create-v2